PDI-DGS-Protolab/DistributedLoggingSystems/Flume/README.md

 After being analyzing the use cases previously described with both versions, we have obtained the following list of conclusions:

 **Advantages**
-- Correct balance between power and performance, leting you the creation of large, complex systems
+- Correct balance between power and performance, letting you the creation of large, complex systems
 - Great reliability and fault-tolerance
 - Remote configuration
 - A complete tool with lots of plugins, reception mechanism and logs delivery